shamin/greenboard/README.md

 ```

-Then greenboard to your `gatsby-config.js`.
+Then add greenboard to your `gatsby-config.js`.

 ```javascript
 module.exports = {